AdobeDocs/analytics.en/help/analyze/analysis-workspace/virtual-analyst/c-anomaly-detection/anomaly-detection.md

 # Anomaly Detection overview

-You can view and analyze data anomalies contextually, within Analysis Workspace.
+You can view and analyze data anomalies contextually within Analysis Workspace.

 [Anomaly Detection on YouTube](https://www.youtube.com/watch?v=krXyQCjXoeU&index=63&list=PL2tCx83mn7GuNnQdYGOtlyCu0V5mEZ8sS) (4:53)

 [Contribution Analysis on YouTube](https://www.youtube.com/watch?v=MbpeJIADtGk&index=64&list=PL2tCx83mn7GuNnQdYGOtlyCu0V5mEZ8sS) (3:20)

->[!IMPORTANT]
->
->Anomaly Detection has been removed from the Reports & Analytics feature set and is now available only via Analysis Workspace.
-Note that Adobe Analytics Select and Adobe Analytics Foundation customers have access only to “daily-granularity” Anomaly Detection in Workspace.
-For more information, see [Anomaly Detection and Contribution Analysis Entitlements](../../../../analyze/analysis-workspace/virtual-analyst/contribution-analysis/ca-tokens.md#section_9278D58F21A840AA9B1ED1BD07A1EF0A).
+> [!IMPORTANT] Anomaly Detection is only available in Analysis Workspace.
+Adobe Analytics Select and Foundation customers only have access to “daily-granularity” Anomaly Detection in Workspace.
+For more information, see [Anomaly Detection and Contribution Analysis Entitlements](../contribution-analysis/ca-tokens.md).

 Anomaly Detection provides a statistical method to determine how a given metric has changed in relation to previous data.